Clement-Jean/clement-jean.github.io/_posts/2023-01-05-packed_vs_unpacked_repeated_fields.md

 10
 ```

-> Note: When you are using integer that are not fixed, you are dealing with varints.
-This means that the bigger the value, the bigger the amount of bytes it will be encoded to.
-In our example, we purposely chose small numbers so that they are encoded into 1 byte.
+> Note: When you are using integers that are not fixed, you are dealing with varints.
+This means that the bigger the value, the bigger the number of bytes it will be encoded in.
+In our example, we purposely chose small numbers so that they are encoded into one byte.
 The following encoding explanation is not correct for all numbers you might use.

 - `0A` gives us `1010`.
 This is a byte that represent both the wire type (type of value) and the field tag.
 To get the wire type, we simply take the first 3 bits starting from the right.
 In our case this is `010` or 2. if you check the [Encoding](https://developers.google.com/protocol-buffers/docs/encoding#structure) page of Protobuf Documentation, this means that we have a Length-Delimited type.
 In other words, we have some kind of data that has a dynamic size.
 This is exactly what we have, this is a list.
 Then, we are left with a tag equal to 1.
 - `03` gives us `11`.
 This is the actual length of the list.
 Here we have 3 values.